join tipstrr for free click here

 As mentioned in the above payout terms for different races and payouts being largely determined by the number of runners, it begs the question of when does each way betting make more sense?

-As a guide, we can look at what actually occurred, using data from all Flat races in Britain in 2018.
+As a guide, we can look at what occurred, using data from all Flat races in Britain in 2018.
 The following table shows the average win % and per-place % separately for non-handicaps and handicaps with different numbers of runners:

 each way betting guide best races to target